dapr/docs/concepts/actor/actors_api.md

 --------- | -----------
 appPort | The application port.

+#### Examples

-> Example of getting the registered actors:
+Example of getting the registered actors:

 ```shell
 curl -X GET http://localhost:3000/dapr/config \
   -H "Content-Type: application/json"
 ```

-> The above command returns the config (all fields are optional):
+The above command returns the config (all fields are optional):

 Parameter | Description